Share this article

 - Youth, Skills, and the Workforce of the Future: How can disadvantaged youth learn the skills they need to prepare them for the workforce of the future and thrive in the 21st century?

 - Brain Health: How can every person improve their brain health and mental resilience?

 - Women and Technology: How can women and girls of all socioeconomic backgrounds use technology to fully participate and prosper in the economy?

 We’re now in the most important part of the Solve calendar: generating and unearthing the best ideas from everywhere around the world to address these challenges.
 Anyone can submit solutions and/or comment and give feedback on existing ideas.

-For those with a serious drive to see action on these challenges in their own communities, we’re pleased to publicly invite you to host Solve-a-thons—design workshops aimed at generating and refining solutions, whether from scratch or from startups.
-Solve-a-thons have a flexible format rooted in human-centered design.
+For those with a serious drive to see action on these challenges in their own communities, we’re pleased to publicly invite you to host a Solveathon—design workshops aimed at generating and refining solutions, whether from scratch or from startups.
+Solveathon workshops have a flexible format rooted in human-centered design.

 A few examples: